roelbertens/scrape_save_search/README.md

 ### Google BigQuery

 Based on the following [decision tree](https://cloud.google.com/storage-options/) Google recommends us to use BigQuery.
-What it doesn't tell us is that Google Storage is cheaper than BigQuery when it comes to pure storage.
-If you deal with a lot of data, it could therefore be better to write everything to a storage bucket and import it in BigQuery only when you want to analyze it.
-As our data is not that big, we don't bother.
-Also note: BigQuery charges you for the quantity of data queried.
-Therefore don't do a `SELECT *`, and only query columns you actually need.
+Pricing on storage and compute can be found [here](https://cloud.google.com/bigquery/pricing).
+As our data is not that big, we pay nothing as we remain within the free tier of 10GB storage and 1TB of queries per month.
+Do note: BigQuery charges you for the quantity of data queried.
+Therefore avoid doing a `SELECT *`, and only query columns you actually need.

 Follow this quickstart command line [tutorial](https://cloud.google.com/bigquery/quickstart-command-line) to get up to speed on how to query BigQuery.
 For example use `bq ls` to list all data sets within your default project.